uzair-hannure/archive.jbossoutreach.org/README.md

 ## Adding a mentor

-To add a mentor you need to create a file with your github username `<username>.yml` in `_data/mentors` folder and please maintain the following format *EXACTLY* (replacing values where indicated):
+To add a mentor you need to create a file with your github username `<username>.yml` in the `_data/mentors` folder.
+Please maintain the following format *EXACTLY* (replacing values where indicated):

 ```yaml
 name: Your name